jay1343/banao-atg-javaspringboot/README.md

 and for Admin we list all users.

-I also used JWT token and Sessions for session tracking and authentication. there are some parts that I would have been did better than current just because I didnt have much knowledg of thymeleaf I have exposure to the angular so it could have been better.
+I also used JWT token and Sessions for session tracking and authentication. there are some parts that I would have been did better than current just because I didnt have much knowledge of thymeleaf.
+I have exposure to the angular so it could have been better.
+And there are configurations I can use for routing to pages and the differntiate between roles using xml file.